+Obesity has become a global health problem contributing to various ailments and diseases like type 2 diabetes, but there is hope.
 Patients visiting or calling Healthy Life Bariatrics often want to know which bariatric surgery is the most effective at treating morbid obesity.
-Out of all the surgeries we offer, gastric sleeve is by far the best.
+Out of all the surgeries we offer, gastric sleeve bariatric surgery is the best.

 To help you understand why gastric sleeve is superior to other weight loss surgeries, it becomes important to look at the pros and cons of each procedure.

-But first, what is bariatric surgery and how does it help with excess weight loss?
+But first, what is bariatric surgery, and how does it help with excess weight loss?

-Bariatric surgical procedures help patients lose weight by restricting the amount of food the stomach can hold.
+Bariatric surgical procedures help patients lose weight by restricting the food the stomach can hold.
 This, in turn, causes the malabsorption of nutrients.
 In some cases, the surgery can involve a combination of gastric restriction and malabsorption.
 For some patients, bariatric procedures can also cause hormonal changes.

-The gastric band is an inflatable band that is placed laparoscopically around the upper portion of the stomach.
+The gastric band is an inflatable band placed laparoscopically around the upper portion of the stomach.
 This creates a small pouch above the band and leaves the rest of the stomach below the band.

 The surgeon will typically reduce the size of the opening over time.
 This is performed gradually with repeated saline fills.